 You should remember from the last chapter that the formal language of hypothesis testing always requires two hypotheses.
 The first hypothesis is called the null hypothesis, usually denoted H_0 .
 It states that there is no difference between the mean of the population from which the sample is drawn and the hypothesized mean.
-The second is the alternative hypothesis, denoted H_0 or H_0 .
+The second is the alternative hypothesis, denoted H_a or H_1 .
 It states that the mean of the population from which the sample comes is different from the hypothesized value.
-If your question is "does this sample come from a population with this mean?", your H_0 simply becomes $\mu \neq 0$ the hypothesized value.
-If your question is "does this sample come from a population with a mean greater than some value", then your H_0 becomes $\mu > 0$ the hypothesized value.
+If your question is "does this sample come from a population with this mean?", your H_a simply becomes $\mu \neq$ the hypothesized value.
+If your question is "does this sample come from a population with this mean?", your H_a simply becomes $\mu \neq$ the hypothesized value.
+If your question is "does this sample come from a population with this mean?", your H_a simply becomes $\mu \neq$ the hypothesized value.
+If your question is "does this sample come from a population with the mean greater than some value", then your H_a becomes $\mu >$ the hypothesized value.